aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

     3. **Install Node.js**
         * Required for the SAM build: [Node.js Downloads](https://nodejs.org/en/download/)
 3. **Select deployment Region**
-    * The solution can be deployed in any AWS Region that supports Amazon GameLift FlexMatch.
+    * The default AWS Regions for the solution are us-east-1 for backend and GameLift home region and eu-west-2 for GameLift secondary region.
+The fastest option is to not modify these.
+The solution can however be deployed in any AWS Region that supports Amazon GameLift FlexMatch.
 For details see the [Amazon GameLift FAQ](https://aws.amazon.com/gamelift/faq/) and look for "In which AWS Regions can I place a FlexMatch matchmaker?"

 # Deployment with Bash Scripts